vslesarenko/Zulip2PDF/README.md

 Just comment line merge_pngs_to_pdf(fname_list, output_pdf).
 PDF won't be generated, but you will still have all png files.

+### Are you guarantee that everything will be saved?

+Of course, NO!

 ### What should I do if I find a bug or know how to improve the performance (e.g., by improving resolution)?

 Feel free to email me at viacheslav.slesarenko@livmats.uni-freiburg.de or reach out on Matrix.